Relevant Region Sampling Strategy with Adaptive Heuristic for Asymptotically Optimal Path Planning: Related Work

 \subsection{Relevant Region Sampling Strategy}

 The concept of 'relevant' is first proposed in the searching-based robot path planning method like the A* \cite{hart1968formal}.
 In the A* algorithm, the set of expanded vertices is relevant to the query, such that the A* algorithm could expand a smaller set of vertices than the Dijkstra's algorithm \cite{dijkstra1959note}.
-And it is also not a new idea in the sampling-based planning field.
-The \emph{Relevant Region} is formally defined in \cite{arslan2013use}.
-The \emph{Relevant Region} related vertices are the vertices of which the sum of the optimal cost-to-come and the heuristic is less than the cost of the current optimal solution.
-Since the \emph{Relevant Region} is the most promising region that could help to improve the solution, so a straightforward modification is to reduce the chance of sampling outside the \emph{Relevant Region}.
+The concept of the Relevant Region is formally introduced in \cite{arslan2013use}, whose sum of the optimal cost-to-come and cost-to-go heuristic is less than the cost of the current optimal solution.
+Since the Relevant Region is the most promising area for improving the solution, a straightforward modification would be reducing the likelihood of sampling outside of it.
 Three different metrics are used to achieve this in \cite{arslan2015dynamic}, the modified versions achieve better performance in the convergence speed than the RRT\# method.
-The methods described in \cite{arslan2013use} and \cite{arslan2015dynamic} use the rejection method for sampling, which is not efficient since the \emph{Relevant Region} is a small subset of the whole state space in most scenarios.
+The methods described in \cite{arslan2013use} and \cite{arslan2015dynamic} use the rejection method for sampling, which is not efficient since the Relevant Region is a small subset of the whole state space in most scenarios.
 The direct sampling method is illustrated to overcome this drawback, and the details are described in \cite{joshi2020relevant}.
-But they all use the cumulative cost along the direct connection between current state and the goal state as the cost-to-go, resulting in the inaccurate estimated cost-to-go in most scenarios.
-Their ordered priority queues are also far from the ground truth.
+However, they all use the cumulative cost along the direct connection between the current state and the goal state as the cost-to-go.
+This approach results in inaccurate estimated cost-to-go in most scenarios.